KK Borac Zemun: History

 The club was found in April 2009 as a farm team of Mladost Zemun under the name ZKK Mladost 2009 (Zemunski košarkaški klub Mladost 2009).
 In 2014, the club was disaffiliated from Mladost and changed its name to KK Borac Zemun.
 The club used to play in the 3rd-tier First Regional League of Serbia, Center Division.

 In September 2020, they got a wild card and promotion to the Second Basketball League of Serbia for the 2020–21 season following withdrawal of Zemun.
 In January 2022, the club won the 2nd-tier Cup of Serbia, after a 86–79 win over Radnički Kragujevac in the final.
 It qualified them for the 2022 Radivoj Korać Cup.

+At the end of the 2024/25 season, KK Borac Zemun took second place in the league and won a place in KLS.

 Home arena

 Borac Zemun plays its home games at the Pinki Hall.
 The hall is located in the Zemun Municipality in Belgrade and was built in 1974, and renovated in 2015.
-It has a seating capacity of 5,000 seats.
+It has a seating capacity of 2,000 seats.